golang/proposal/design/go2draft-type-parameters.md

 a few major points.

-* Functions and types can have type parameters, which are defined using optional constraints, which are interface types.
+* Functions and types can have type parameters, which are defined using constraints, which are interface types.
 * Constraints describe the methods required and the types permitted for a type argument.
 * Constraints describe the methods and operations permitted for a type